rsksmart/rns-sdk/README.md

 ## Usage

-The library supports 3 modules:
+The library supports the following modules:
 - .rsk domains registrations using `RSKRegistrar`
+- .rsk domain registrations using the new partner registrar contracts `PartnerRegistrar`
 - RNS domains admin using `RNS`
 - Domain address resolution using `AddrResolver`
+- Information on a partner configuration using `PartnerConfiguration`

 You will need to use this addresses to initialize the library: